 Prepare for an air adventure!

-Featuring immersive and interactive exhibits suitable for children of all ages, a visit to Magna’s air zone will leave you on cloud nine.
+The hands-on exhibits are suitable for children of all ages, a visit to Air will leave you on cloud nine!

 Want to know more?
 Try these experiments at home